apify/crawlee/README.md

   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#KeyValueStore">KeyValueStore</a>
     - A simple key-value store for arbitrary data records or files, along with their MIME content type.
-    It is ideal for saving screenshots of web pages, PDFs or any downloaded files.
+    It is ideal for saving screenshots of web pages, PDFs or to persist state of your crawlers.
     The data is stored on local filesystem or in the cloud.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool" target="_blank">AutoscaledPool</a>
     - Runs asynchronous background tasks, while automatically adjusting the concurrency based on free system memory and CPU usage.
-This is useful for running headless Chrome tasks at scale.
+This is useful for running headless Chrome or cheerio tasks at scale.
   </li>
   <li>
     <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerUtils" target="_blank">PuppeteerUtils</a>